trong-le/aries-activity-github-source/README.md

 ### List Issues
 `listIssues` - List all issues for the specified repository.

-### List Assignees
+### List Available Assignees
-`listAssignees` - Lists all the available assignees to which issues may be assigned.
+`listAvailableAssignees` - Lists all the available assignees to which issues may be assigned.

 ### List Issue Comments
 `listIssueComments` - Lists all comments in the specified repository and issue.